futurepaul/my-own-personal-blog/README.md

 - [x] parse dates with a helper function (also in the special rss spec)
 - [x] make sure the posts show up in order (also to do with dates)
 - [ ] regenerate the entire build dir when run to make sure everything exists
+- [ ] copy over the static files
+- [ ] init should generate a valid site, including some default templates